Cnrdelaney/HG_marker_detection/docs/source/details.rst

 7. Calculate true positive/negative.
 -------------------------------------

 Once COMET has ranked all gene combinations using the corresponding hypergeometric p-value, it reports True Positive and True Negative rates associated with each gene combination, using the matrix products found earlier.
-As a reminder, True Positive rate is found by dividing the number of expressing cells in the cluster by the total cell count of the cluster; true negative is found by dividing the number of expressing cells outside the cluster by the total cell count outside the cluster.
+As a reminder, True Positive rate is found by dividing the number of expressing cells in the cluster by the total cell count of the cluster; true negative is found by dividing the number of non-expressing cells outside the cluster by the total cell count outside the cluster.

 8. Export statistical results.